Georg von Habsburg: Family ties

 Born in Germany as Paul Georg Maria Joseph Dominikus, he is the second son (and seventh and youngest child) of Otto von Habsburg, the last Crown Prince of Austria-Hungary, and his wife Regina Prinzessin von Sachsen-Meiningen.
 His father, heir of Charles I and IV, the last monarch of Austria-Hungary, renounced all claims to the Austrian throne in 1961.
 Georg von Habsburg was raised at his parents' home in exile, Villa Austria in Pöcking, Bavaria.

-He married Duchess Eilika of Oldenburg (born 22 August 1972 in Bad Segeberg), the elder daughter of Duke Johann of Oldenburg (younger son of Nikolaus, Hereditary Grand Duke of Oldenburg, and his wife Princess Helena of Waldeck and Pyrmont) and Countess Ilka of Ortenburg, on 18 October 1997 in Budapest, Hungary, contracting, unlike his elder brother Karl in 1993, a dynastic marriage according to the former Habsburg house laws.
-While Georg is a Roman Catholic, Eilika has chosen to remain a Lutheran.
+He married Duchess Eilika of Oldenburg (born 22 August 1972 in Bad Segeberg), the elder daughter of Duke Johann of Oldenburg (younger son of Nikolaus, Hereditary Grand Duke of Oldenburg, and his wife Princess Helena of Waldeck and Pyrmont) and Countess Ilka of Ortenburg, on 18 October 1997 in Budapest, Hungary.
+He contracted a dynastic marriage according to the former Habsburg house laws, unlike his elder brother Karl in 1993.
+While Georg is a Catholic, Eilika has chosen to remain a Lutheran.
 The couple have three children.

-Georg and his family live near the village of Sóskút, in Pest County in Hungary.
+He and his family live near the village of Sóskút, in Pest County in Hungary.
 Their eldest child was the first Habsburg to be born in Hungary in more than fifty years.